ShayanAkhtar/AlphaFit_App/README.md

 - User account creation and authentication using Firebase.
 - Personalized exercise scheduling and tracking.
 - User-friendly interface with intuitive navigation and smooth animations.
+- Access to a range of healthy articles for diet plans.

 ## Screenshots